All services are provided free to enrolled students.

 - Library resources: A range of services designed to help students develop their research skills.
 Visit the Library website.

 - Individual tutorials: Bookings are required.
 The Academic Skills's individual tutorial room is located in Room 207 on the first floor of the Old Arts (Building 149).
-To book an individual tutorial, call +61 3 13 MELB (13 63 52) or visit the Arts Student Centre, Arts West (Building 148).
+To book an individual tutorial, call +61 3 13 MELB (13 63 52) or visit us in Old Physics (Building 128).

 Academic Interactive Resources portal (AIRport)